-Add back the deduction taken on the IRC 965 Transition Tax Statement, Line 3 using code 139.

-Report the addback to the beneficiaries using code 139 on Schedule IN K-1.
-For nonresident individuals, include only the apportioned amount of the addback.
+Add back the deduction that flowed through to shareholders on Line 3 using code 139.
+Report the add-back to the beneficiaries using code 139 on Schedule IN K-1.
+For nonresident individuals, include only the apportioned amount of the add-back.

-Excess Federal Interest Deduction Modification (3-digit code
+Excess Federal Interest Deduction Modification (3-digit code 142)

-142) - IRC Section 163(j) limits the federal interest deduction for most business interest to a portion of adjusted taxable income plus business interest income.
+IRC Section 163(j) limits the federal interest deduction for most business interest to a portion of adjusted taxable income plus business interest income.
 However, Indiana decoupled from this provision.
 Subtract an amount equal to the amount disallowed as a federal deduction for excess business interest in the year in which the interest was first paid or accrued.
 Add back any amount of interest previously deducted for Indiana and allowable for federal purposes in the current taxable year.
-For shareholders, the shareholder will be required to compute any addback at the shareholder level.
-For purposes of reporting this modification and determining composite tax, compute any addback as if the S corporation is the only source of the shareholder's interest income/deduction.
+For shareholders, the shareholder will be required to compute any add-back at the shareholder level.
+For purposes of reporting this modification and determining composite tax, compute any add-back as if the S corporation is the only source of the shareholder's interest income/deduction.